Juanjoarlandis/TFG_USECASES_VC/seguridad-social-web/README.md

 You will **present the 3 URLs** (the `issuanceUrl` or `offerUrl`) you received when making the `POST` requests to `http://localhost:5500/credentials/issue`.
 This will allow you to obtain the three credentials (`work`, `identity`, and `passport`) in your wallet.

+---

-4. **Use the Web Application**
+## 4. Use the Web Application
 - Navigate to [https://localhost/](https://localhost/) or the appropriate front-end URL.
 - Log in or interact with the front-end features.
 - The system will now be aware of your credentials as stored in the wallet.
-   - We have prepared a demo video showing the user flows (https://youtu.be/OttS8KTepNE)
+- We have prepared a demo video showing the user flows: https://www.youtube.com/watch?v=GjZqYCDlQhc

 ---